Requests for the contraceptive pill or patches

 - a blood pressure reading will need to have been recorded within the last 12 months otherwise your prescription will not be issued

-- whilst access to the surgery is restricted during the current pandemic, you should either use a home BP machine, or if you do not have access to one you can call the surgery to make an appointment to use our blood pressure monitor at the surgery, these appointments are limited
+- you should either use a home BP machine, or if you do not have access to one you can call the surgery to make an appointment to use our blood pressure monitor at the surgery, these appointments are limited

-- if you do not complete every question on the form this will lead to delays as you may be called back to provide information that is missing from the form
+- if you do not complete every question on the form it will lead to delays as you may be called back to provide information that is missing from the form

 A doctor will review your request, if there are no concerns a prescription will be issued, either to dispensary if you are a dispensing patient or to your nominated community pharmacy, we will endeavour to issue the prescription within the timeframe of the number of pills you have left in your pack.